PedroTL/PedroTL.github.io/_portfolio/portfolio-2.md

 $$u = u = \lambda Wu + \xi$$

-An example would be the study of crime in an area that would be influenced not only by its factor but also by crime in neighboring regions.
+An example would be the study of crime in an area that would be influenced not only by its factors but also by crime in neighboring regions.
 In this way, the model captures the spatial correlation through error terms.

 The selection of the Spatial Regression falls under Anselin.
 L (2005) methodology.
 The process begins with the construction of an OLS model (OSL), with the objective of studying the relationship between the variables and highlighting the existence or not of Spatial Autocorrelation in the residues.